Test-More/Test2-Harness/README.md

 `[COMMAND]` sections to start the configuration for a command.
 Under the section you can provide any options normally allowed by the command.
-When `yath` is run inside your project it will use the config specified in the rc file, unless overriden by command line options.
+When `yath` is run inside your project it will use the config specified in the rc file, unless overridden by command line options.
 Comments start with a semi-colon.

 Example .yath.rc: